Playing with your cat

 Be wary of plain pieces of string, elastic bands or anything else your cat might swallow.
 Some thinner pieces of string, when stretched, can even become sharp.
 These might make good toys, but you musn't let your cat play with them unattended.

-Toys that have a bells or 'squeakers' are especially good to give your cat if she is likely to be left on her own because the noise acts as an extra stimulus.
+Toys that have bells or 'squeakers' are especially good to give your cat if they are likely to be left alone as the noise acts as an extra stimulus.

 The important point to remember with all these toys is that you need to alternate them to prevent boredom.
 Don't just throw all your cats toys on the floor and leave them.
 Cats are very smart and will tire of toys quickly.